• Welcome

 Linnea Maas

-Linnea was born in Minneapolis on the eleventh day of the eleventh month in 1979 and was carried home during a snowstorm.
+Linnea was born in Minneapolis on the eleventh day of the eleventh month and was carried home during a snowstorm.
 She grew up in the small town of Mound and always drew.
 Her attraction to visual drama started early: when she was only 32 inches tall, she stood in the kitchen doorway and was shocked as Grandma removed all her teeth at once.
-This was the first vivid image that impressed itself on her memory and precluded a lifetime of visual thinking.
+This was the first vivid image that impressed itself on her memory; a prelude to a lifetime of visual thinking.

 Later, leaning on the bark of a thin limb midway up her favorite maple tree, Linnea was touched by the tenderest breeze.
 It was filled with the sensation of perfection and she could feel it contained all the secrets of the alternate nature of the universe.
 The sensation of unutterable beauty has caused years of daydreaming and unremitting attempts at translating the elusive feelings into shapes communicating complexities bigger than words, a little picture guide to these unidentifiable but poignant emotions.